-It’s always a good idea to reinforce the basics.
+Market segmentation is covered in every business curriculum, and for good reason.
 The best of the best, in every craft, maintain a focus on fundamentals.
-Consider that the great Tiger Woods continues to perfect his golf swing, even as he approaches the end of his career.
+Consider that the great Tiger Woods continues to perfect his golf swing even as he approaches the end of his career.
 For innovation, few concepts are as fundamental as market segmentation.
 In this article, we go deep.
 Exploring market segmentation with examples.
 We’re “driving” to the core.
 The core of innovation, new product development, and of course, marketing itself.

 Sort of.
 But there are many ways to segment.
 The scheme depends upon the goal.
 Therefore, the big problem about “market segmentation” is to ensure the scheme works for the context.

 Market segmentation is the process of dividing a market into smaller bits.
 For example, you could segment by product, geography, customer type, value chain position, and so on.
 The variables of segmentation vary with the objectives.

 Consider the following market segmentation examples.
 First, we could partition a market by product type.
 For example, if we work for a lawn care equipment company, we might divide our market into walk-behind mowers, lawn tractors, and zero-turn mowers.
 Or, we could use a market segmentation scheme based on customer type, such as residential, commercial, governmental, etc. This would be helpful to create budgets for incentive programs.
 For another, we might segment by geography for sales purposes.